usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Single-factor OTP verifiers effectively duplicate the process of generating the OTP used by the authenticator.
 As such, the symmetric keys used by authenticators are also present in the verifier, and SHALL be strongly protected against compromise.

-When a single-factor OTP authenticator is being associated with a subscriber account, the verifier or associated CSP SHALL use approved cryptography to either generate and exchange, or obtain the secrets required to duplicate the authenticator output.
+When a single-factor OTP authenticator is being associated with a subscriber account, the verifier or associated CSP SHALL use approved cryptography to either generate and exchange or to obtain the secrets required to duplicate the authenticator output.

 The verifier SHALL use approved encryption and an authenticated protected channel when collecting the OTP in order to provide resistance to eavesdropping and MitM attacks.
-Time-based OTPs [[RFC 6238]](#RFC6238) SHALL have a defined lifetime that is determined by the expected clock drift - in either direction - of the authenticator over its lifetime, plus allowance for network delay and user entry of the OTP.
+Time-based OTPs [[RFC 6238]](#RFC6238) SHALL have a defined lifetime that is determined by the expected clock drift — in either direction — of the authenticator over its lifetime, plus allowance for network delay and user entry of the OTP.
 In order to provide replay resistance as described in [Section 5.2.8](#replay), verifiers SHALL accept a given time-based OTP only once during the validity period.

 If the authenticator output has less than 64 bits of entropy, the verifier SHALL implement a rate-limiting mechanism that effectively limits the number of failed authentication attempts that can be made on the subscriber's account as described in [Section 5.2.2](#throttle).